ibm-cloud-docs/watson-assistant/respond.md

    | Response 4 | Can I help you? |
 {: caption="Response variation examples" caption-side="bottom"}

 1. When you're finished, click **Apply**.
-The variations appears as a block inside **Assistant says**.
+The variations appear as a block inside **Assistant says**.
 You can click the **Edit** icon to update the variations, or click the **Delete** icon to remove all the variations.
 Also, you can add multiple sets of response variations to a step.

    ![Response variations in Assistant says](images/response-variations-assistant-says.png){: caption="Response variations in Assistant says" caption-side="bottom"}